A Personal Journey on Intinction

 God alone is Lord of the conscience, and hath left it free from the doctrines and commandments of men, which are, in anything, contrary to his Word; or beside it, if matters of faith, or worship.
 So that, to believe such doctrines, or to obey such commands, out of conscience, is to betray true liberty of conscience: and the requiring of an implicit faith, and an absolute and blind obedience, is to destroy liberty of conscience, and reason also (emphasis added).

 To do something that is contrary to scripture in order to preserve your conscience (such as being polite at a church you are visiting) is sinful.
 It makes me so mad to have to be in this position, and I sympathize deeply with my old friend from the PCA.
-The Lord’s Supper should be a time of fraternal communion in godly comfort, not agonizing over whether you’re sinning by following your conscience over your convictions in submission to scripture.
+The Lord’s Supper should be a time of fraternal communion in godly comfort, not agonizing about whether you’re sinning by following your conscience over your convictions in submission to scripture.
 Intinction should be lovingly banned to protect people from this problem, although this doesn’t solve my dilemma about what to do when confronted with it.

 There is a difference between intinction being an invalid administration of the Eucharist and being an invalid reception of the sacrament.
 In intinction the bread is still given, the cup withheld.
 This is a deficiency on the part of the person administering the Eucharist, not the person receiving it.
 For the recipient, taking the bread is part of the biblically prescribed worship of God, but dipping it into the cup is not, even if that feels rude or awkward.
 This where I currently am in my reasoning, though I am not sure if I am satisfied with it.